parsiad/mlinterp/README.md

 # mlinterp
 **mlinterp** is a fast C++ routine for linear interpolation in arbitrary dimensions (i.e., multilinear interpolation).

+mlinterp is written by [Parsiad Azimzadeh](http://parsiad.ca) and released under a permissive MIT License.

 ## Installing

 ### Quick and dirty